-There are several changes in the status of agricultural property that trigger filing requirements for the property owner, lessor, or agent.
+Certain changes in the status of agricultural property trigger filing requirements for the property owner, lessor, or agent.
 In some cases, failure to comply with these filing requirements will lead to reclassification of the property as nonagricultural or to potential penalties for the failure to file.